Denied boarding, missed connection flight, flight was delayed or even worse – your flight was cancelled completely. You know the drill. And the pain.

 Am I Eligible for Compensation For a 3 Hour Flight Delay?

 The question of eligibility is probably the most important one.
 Who has the right to claim and will the claim be successful in court?
-There are a few simple rules, you would need to take into consideration when initiating a claiming procedure whether at your own or through external compensation providers or flight compensation brokers.
+There are a few simple rules, you would need to take into consideration when initiating a claiming procedure whether at your own or through external claim company, flight compensation brokers or lawyers with experience in dispute resolution.

 First, and most importantly, the delay at the final destination must be at least 3 hours or more.
 This means that if you have waited, for example, 180 minutes for the plane to take-off, but it has made up for the lost time while flying and you land with 160 minutes delay, you won’t be eligible for flight delay compensation.
 So always, check the actual landing time and how it differs from the scheduled one.
 Using professional boarding pass wallets might be a huge help in this case.

 Then, you would need to know if the airline is responsible for this delay.
 Ask for a statement and demand information while you’re still at the airport.
 Holding airlines accountable is one of your main EU air passenger rights.
-If the cause of delay was due to circumstances within the airline’s control (e.g. technical issues, strikes, late baggage loading or fueling) you are owed compensation.
-However, if there are circumstances, which are out of the airline’s hands (e.g. bad weather, security risks, medical emergencies, etc.) you won’t be able to claim anything.
+If the cause of delay was due to circumstances within the airline’s control (e.g. technical faults, strikes, late baggage loading or fueling) you are owed compensation.
+However, if there are extraordinary circumstances, which are out of the airline’s hands (e.g. adverse weather, security risks, medical emergencies, etc.) you won’t be able to complain to the airline and file any compensation claims at all.

-And last, but not least, make sure you’re on an EU regulated flight, which departs from one of the European airports or/and is carried out by an airline registered in the EU.
+And last, but not least, make sure you’re on an EU regulated flight, which departs from one of the European airports or/and is carried out by an airline registered in the EU (EU airlines).
 If so, you are covered by the European Regulation and can claim accordingly.

 What Am I Entitled To For My Delay?

-If all of the above-mentioned conditions are met – you have experienced a 3-hour flight delay, carried out by an EU registered company or taking-off from a European country and was caused by the airline, you are entitled to flight delay compensation.
+If all of the above-mentioned conditions are met – you have experienced a 3-hour flight delay, carried out by an EU registered company or taking-off from a European country and was caused by the airline, you are entitled to compensation.
 The amount you can get doesn’t depend on the price of your ticket.
-What is relevant is nothing other but the flight distance.
+What is relevant is nothing other but the distance of your flight and the length of the delay.
 Here is how much you are entitled to for your flight delay:

 - Flights less than 1,500 km: €250